package core:strings

 builder_init_len ¶

-Initializes a Builder with a specified length and cap, which is max(len,16)
+Initializes a Builder with specified length and capacity len

 It replaces the existing buf